aaron-d-n/aaron-d-n.github.io/content/publication/journal-article-4/index.md

 ---
-title: "A Field Study of the Impacts of Workplace Diversity on the Recruitment of Minority Group Members"
+title: "Investigating neighborhood adaptability using mobility networks: a case study of the COVID-19 pandemic"
 authors:
 - "Boz, Hasan Alp"
 - "Mohsen Bahrami"